arcusmaximus/SottrModTools/Documentation.md

 ## File extensions

-When modding SOTTR, you'll encounter the following file types:
+The list below describes the most common file types you'll encounter.
+An "X" in an extension is a placeholder for a game version number.
+For example, when you see ".trXdtp", this refers to one of the following:

+- .tr9dtp: Tomb Raider (2013).
+- .tr10dtp: Rise of the Tomb Raider.
+- .tr11dtp: Shadow of the Tomb Raider.

+The file extensions are as follows:

 - **.tiger**

   An archive that contains *resources* and *files*.
 Resources only have an ID; examples include meshes and textures.
   Files have a folder path and filename; examples include sound files, string localization files, and .drm resource collections.

-  (Previous modding tools have referred to resources as "sections," which is also what the game calls them internally.
+  (Previous modding tools have referred to resources as "sections," which is also what the games call them internally.
   However, this page will refer to them as "resources" for simplicity's sake.)

-  If two archives contain the same file, the one with the highest version number in its .nfo takes precedence.
+  If two archives contain the same file, the archive with the highest version number in its .nfo takes precedence.
 This makes it possible to mod the game by creating new archives rather than modifying existing ones.
+The exception is TR2013, which doesn't have .nfo files: in this case, the mod manager automatically creates a backup of patch2.000.tiger, then replaces it by a modded one.

 - **.drm**

-  One of the most common file types found in archives.
-DRM stands for "Data RAM" in this case, not Digital Rights Management.
+  One of the most common file types found in archives. ("DRM" here stands for "Data RAM.")
-  These are essentially resource collections: for a certain ingame object such as an outfit piece or weapon, they list which resources (meshes, textures...) should be loaded into memory, and in which archives those resources can be found.
+  These are essentially resource collections: for a certain ingame object such as an outfit or weapon, they list which resources (meshes, textures...) should be loaded into memory, and in which archives those resources can be found.

   It's good to know that .drm files only refer to resources; they don't contain them.
 Quite often, the same resource is referenced by multiple .drm files, which means that modding one texture may affect multiple outfits, for example.

-- **.tr11objectref**
+- **.trXobjectref**

   The root resource of a .drm resource collection.
-Contains nothing more than a reference to a .tr11dtp resource (the object metadata) which in turn references a skeleton and models.
+Contains nothing more than a reference to a .trXdtp resource (the object metadata) which in turn references a skeleton and models.

-- **.tr11model**
+- **.trXmodel**

   A small metadata resource that references a model data resource and one or more materials.

-- **.tr11modeldata**
+- **.trXmodeldata**

   Contains mesh geometry, including things like UV maps and blend shapes.

-- **.tr11material**
+- **.trXmaterial**

   References texture and shader resources, and providers parameters for the latter.
 Can technically be edited using the binary templates, but usually it's easier to simply find an existing material that suits your needs.